 Parents must submit a copy of their child's current evaluation report(s) or a Diagnostic Information Form, which must be completed by the diagnosing or treating professional.

-Students with diagnosed disabilities may have the opportunity to take the ACT with accommodations; however, even with current documentation of a diagnosed special need, there is no guarantee that ACT will approve your request for accommodations.
-If you would like to request accommodations, please contact the Learning Consultant to initiate the application process.
-More information regarding ACT's services for students with disabilities can be found at www.actstudent.org/regist/disab/ (opens in a new window).
+Students with diagnosed disabilities may have the opportunity to take the ACT with accommodations.
+However, even with current documentation of a diagnosed special need, there is no guarantee that ACT will approve requests for accommodations.
+To request accommodations, please contact the Learning Consultant to initiate the application process.
+More information regarding ACT's services for students with disabilities can be found on ACT's accommodations page.

 Helpful Forms & Links